-The head is large and well-rounded with broad, wide cheekbones, round forehead which leads to a short, straight nose, round chubby cheeks and prominent rounded whisker pads.
-Medium sized wide-set ears which are broad at the base and slightly rounded at the tip.
+The head is large and well-rounded with broad, wide cheekbones, a round forehead which leads to a short, straight nose, round chubby cheeks and prominent rounded whisker pads.
+Medium-sized wide-set ears are broad at the base and slightly rounded at the tip.

 British Longhairs have large, round eyes which are set wide apart.
 Accepted eye colours are green, brown, copper and blue in pointed cats.

 The coat is dense and semi-long.
 A ruff around the neck, ear tufts and britches on the hind legs are desirable.
-All coat colours and patterns are accepted although the classic blue is the most popular colour.
+All coat colours and patterns are accepted although blue is the most recognised colour.
 Accepted colours include self (solid), tabby (spotted, mackerel, classic and ticked), tortoiseshell, bi-colour, smoke, tipped, colourpoint and colourpoint and white.

 Generally a chilled breed, but playful without being over-active.
 They get along well with children and other pets, as long as they are not rowdy and their space is respected.
 British Longhairs are content to spend time on their own as long as they are provided with an enriching environment to keep them occupied between naps.

 The British Longhair is easy to care for but will benefit from a daily groom to keep the coat tangle-free.